DeepTranscript/deeptranscript-demo/README.md

 ```

 Now that everything is installed you can start the flask server on a new shell `shell#1`.
-This server listen on port 5000 and exposes 2 endpoints (see [./server.py](./server.py) for more info):
+This server will listen on port 5000 and expose 2 endpoints (see [./server.py](./server.py) for more info):
- - `/callback`, expecting POST requests and printing requests headers and bodies
+ - `http://localhost:5000/callback`, expecting POST requests and printing requests headers and bodies
- - `/files`, expecting GET requests and serving local files located in [./files](./files) folder
+ - `http://localhost:5000/files`, expecting GET requests and serving local files located in [./files](./files) folder
 ```shell
 $ cd ./path/to/deeptranscript-demo
 $ source ./venv/bin/activate